gecampbell/galliard.xyz/content/essay/death.md

 In 1972, my grandfather ("Papaw") Lockwood Prentiss Cammack died of leukemia; I was 11 years old.
 It was my first real experience or encounter with death, apart from the occasional pet fish or animal we hunted.
 I don't recall much about his illness leading up to his death, apart from some vague recollections that my mother spent a fair amount of time at the hospital with him.

 I do recall his funeral, however.
-I was deeply impressed by the number of crying people there, and I was a bit ashamed of myself for feeling sad (we had been raised, I suppose, with the traditional "boys don't cry" dictum.
+I was deeply impressed by the number of crying people there, and I was a bit ashamed of myself for feeling sad (we had been raised, I suppose, with the traditional "boys don't cry" dictum).
 My grandmother, weeping, threw herself at the casket and kissed him before being moved off to the hearse.

 [![Cammack Family, 1971](http://farm3.staticflickr.com/2393/2166883953_1729a849d2.jpg)](http://www.flickr.com/photos/gecampbell/2166883953/)